sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 >
 > Imagine we're making an awesome adventure movie with swords and magic.
 > You're the actors just making stuff up as you go, and I'm a combination
-> of screenwriter and director, trying to fill the story with excitement
+> of director and cinematographer, trying to fill the story with excitement
 > and drama and also deciding how the scenes go together and where the
 > camera cuts to next.
 >
 > But let me pause for a minute and get specific about what I mean by
 > "you decide everything your character *does*".
 >
 > You can't just say "My character Tyrion runs up to the bad guy and
 > punches him in the head and his head goes flying off".
 > You *can* say "My character runs up to the bad guy and *tries* to punch
 > his head hard enough to send it flying off".
 See the difference?
 When you
 > describe an action where there's some uncertainty like that, It's my job
 > as the GM to say you've *triggered a move*.
-The game rules will then take
+The game rules will then answer
-> us from uncertainty to certainty and tell us if the bad guy's head actually
+> the question "does it happen?" and tell us if the bad guy's head actually
 > goes flying off.
 >
 > When a *move is triggered*, it's time to use the cards and dice to see
 > what happens next.
 Triggering moves is a lot of fun.
 It's fun to succeed
 > and it's fun to fail, because even in failure, new exciting stuff starts
 > happening.
 When you trigger moves, you impact the narrative, consequences
 > happen, and we're all going to get surprises when cards flip and dice roll.
+>
+> Besides face-punching, some other questions that might be answered by
+> triggering moves are:
+>
+>  * Will the washer-woman agree to hide me from my pursuers?
+>  * Do I see the giant spider web in my path?
+>  * Is there another way out of this burning tavern?
+>  * Will this magical scepter work just one more time?
 >
 > The game isn't all triggering moves though.

 Distribute a character sheet to each player.